$65.99 $71.99 Buy It Now

 Tools like Nmap and Nessus can be used to scan the target server and gather information about its configuration and potential security weaknesses.
 Additionally, researching the manufacturer of the surveillance server and checking for any publicized security advisories or patches can provide valuable insights into possible vulnerabilities.

-See also Why Is It Important To Have Video Surveillance
+See also How To Hack A Video Surveillance Camera

 By thoroughly researching the target server, attackers can identify potential entry points and exploit them to gain unauthorized access to the video surveillance system.